National Security Multi-Mission Vessel: Project status

 In April 2020, TOTE Services signed a contract with Philly Shipyard (Philadelphia, Pennsylvania) for the construction of the first two vessels to be delivered in the Spring and Winter 2023 for a cost of US$630M.
+TOTE Services is working with its design partners – Glosten, Inc., Philly Shipyard, and Philly Shipyard’s subcontractors, including the design team at DSEC.

-Steel cutting for NSMV1 began in December 2020, for NSMV2 in March 2021, and for NSMV3 in July 2022.
+Steel cutting for NSMV I began in December 2020, for NSMV2 in March 2021, and for NSMV3 in July 2022.
 In January 2020 a contract was signed with the same shipyard for NSMV4 with an anticipated delivery in 2024.
 Funding for NSMV5 was approved in March 2022.

-The keel for the NSMV 1 was laid on 10 December 2021.
-The first ship was floated out for fitting and the grand block for NSMV 2 laid in September 2022.
-Steel cutting for NSMV 3 began in July 2022.

 The vessels are anticipated to be delivered to the following maritime academies: